MetPX/sarracenia/doc/Admin.rst

   sarra@boule:~/.config/sarra$

-The *sr_audit* program will :
+The *sr_audit* program:

-- use account *admin* from .config/sarra/default.conf to authenticate to broker.
+- uses the *admin* account from .config/sarra/default.conf to authenticate to broker.
-- create exchanges *xpublic* and *xlog* if they don't exist.
+- creates exchanges *xpublic* and *xlog* if they don't exist.
-- load roles from .config/sarra/default.conf
+- reads roles from .config/sarra/default.conf
-- obtain a list of users and exchanges on the pump
+- obtains a list of users and exchanges on the pump
 - for each user in a *role* option::

       declare the user on the broker if missing.